titoghose/PyTrack/docs/Introduction.rst

 License
 -------

-This project is licensed under the GNU GPL v3 License - see `License <https://pytrack-ntu.readthedocs.io/en/latest/License.html>`__ for details
+This project is licensed under the GNU GPL v3 License - see the `LICENSE.txt <LICENSE.txt>`__ file for details

 Acknowledgments
 ---------------